chaoxu/blog/puzzles.md

  - Putnam B3.
 Tournament, 2n-1 days, can one pick a winning team such that no team is picked twice?

  - A vertex is a celebrity if it has only incoming edges and no outgoing edges.
-Find the celebrity in a graph.
+Find the celebrity in a graph if know of the existence.

+ - A subset of vertices is a celebrity clique, if the subset induces a clique, and only have incoming edges.

  - Pipes, horizontal must go, n balls drop.
 1 to 1.